Pashtun National Jirga: Afghan government

-Former Afghan President Hamid Karzai praised the jirga, calling it a positive beginning toward resolving issues in the region.
+Former Afghan President Hamid Karzai praised the Bannu Jirga, calling it a positive beginning toward resolving issues in the region.
 He stated: "This jirga is an efficient step towards solving issues in Afghanistan and in the region and I support its statement.
 I also appreciate women’s participation in the jirga and the jirga’s call for securing women’s political, economic and cultural rights."

 Former Afghan Vice President Amrullah Saleh and former Foreign Minister Haneef Atmar also supported the jirga.
 They said that the proposal that an elected and representative government be formed in Afghanistan through a loya jirga and general election was a bold and pleasant move.

 Pakistani government

 Responding to the jirga's statement, Muhammad Ali Saif, Special Assistant to Chief Minister Khyber Pakhtunkhwa, categorically denied that Pashtuns were subjected to discrimination in Pakistan.
 He claimed that the Pakistan Army played no political role in the country's administrative affairs.
 In response to the demand for Ali Wazir's release, Saif stated that he could not be immediately released because there were "still cases pending in the courts against Ali Wazir."